 Termination of Alimony on Remarriage

 Questions sometimes arise regarding the termination of alimony on remarriage of the spouse receiving the alimony.
-In Arizona, Arizona Revised Statute section 25-327(B) states: “Unless otherwise agreed in writing or expressly provided in the decree, the obligation to pay future maintenance is terminated on the death of either party or the remarriage of the party receiving maintenance.”
+In Arizona, Arizona Revised Statute section 25-327(B) states: “Unless otherwise agreed in writing or expressly provided in the decree, the obligation to pay future maintenance is terminated upon the death of either party or the remarriage of the party receiving maintenance.”

 In the case of Kathy I. Palmer, Petitioner/Appellee, v.
 Sydney N. Palmer, Respondent/Appellant, Sydney (husband) referenced the above statute when filing for termination of spousal maintenance.
 The court had to consider whether a specified end date in the Decree took precedence over the general interpretation of the law.